igor64BR/igor64BR/README.md

 # 👋 Hi, I'm Igor Baiocco!

-I'm a **full-stack and mobile** developer, passionate about creating solutions that join **technology and purpose**.
+I'm a **full-stack and mobile** developer, passionate about creating solutions that combine **technology and purpose**.
-Currently I'm working on **IndustriALL**, collabbing in big insustries systems just like **Samarco, Vale and Suzano**.
+Currently, I work at **IndustriALL**, collaborating on systems for major industries such as **Samarco, Vale, and Suzano**.

-💡 I have strong beliefs that coding is much more than just writing code.
-It borns from brainstorms, empathy and a deailed look.
+💡 I strongly believe that coding is much more than just writing code — it’s born from brainstorming, empathy, and attention to detail.

 ---

 ### 🚀 About me
-- 🎓 I am a **Information System** student at UFES
+- 🎓 I'm an **Information Systems** student at UFES
-- 💻 4+ years of experience building high performance and scallable solutions using **.NET, React, React Native, Angular, Ionic and SQL Server**
+- 💻 4+ years of experience building high-performance and scalable solutions using **.NET, React, React Native, Angular, Ionic, and SQL Server**
-- 🧩 I have special interests in **software engeneering, architectures, Clean Code, Object Calisthenics and user experience**
+- 🧩 I have a strong interest in **software engineering, architectures, Clean Code, Object Calisthenics, and user experience**
-- 🌱 Always aiming to improve my coding skills for **Clean Code, DevOps and system design**
+- 🌱 Always aiming to improve my skills in **Clean Code, DevOps, and system design**

 ---

-### 🧠 What am I exploring
+### 🧠 What I'm exploring
-- 📱 IndustriALL current legacy mobile app **iRoutes**, a offline-first app for indsutry management
+- 📱 The current legacy mobile app at IndustriALL — **iRoutes**, an offline-first app for industrial management
-- ☁️ Cloud integration with **Azure DevOps and AWS** and local data synchronization strategies
+- ☁️ Cloud integrations with **Azure DevOps** and **AWS**, and strategies for local data synchronization
-- 🧾 Personal project for automation and multifactorial analysis for investment portfolio management 🚀
+- 🧾 A personal project for automation and multifactorial analysis of investment portfolios 🚀

 ---